Leven Thumps: Sequel series (Beyond Foo)

 In the first book, Geth has existed for hundreds of years.
-In Foo, the realm that allows us to hope, imagine, and dream, Geth is one of the strongest and most respected beings, a powerful and wise lithen.
+In Foo, the realm that allows humans to hope, imagine, and dream, Geth is one of the strongest and most respected beings, a powerful and wise lithen.
 At the conclusion of the Leven Thumps series, the realm of Foo has once again found balance - dreams can thrive and grow.
 With things in order, Geth and Clover set off to find a new adventure that leads beyond the guarded border of Foo and into an unknown land where dreams have been trapped and freedom has been crushed.
-Geth, always a defender of fate and truth, goes on a page-turning quest with many life lessons to be learned.
+Geth, always a defender of fate and truth, goes on a quest with many life lessons to be learned.